Research

 Luis graduated with a BSc in Biochemistry and a MSc in Biotechnology from the University of Granada, Spain, and received a PhD in Chemistry at the same university under the supervision of Prof. Jose Manuel Sanchez-Ruiz.

-For his PhD, he studied the use of resurrected ancestral proteins as scaffolds for enzyme engineering and evolution, as well as to understand the emergence of enzymatic catalysis.
-In the Woolfson lab, he combines protein evolution, engineering and design to generate de novo catalytic machineries in α-helical barrel proteins in collaboration with Prof.
+For his PhD, he studied the use of resurrected ancestral proteins as scaffolds for enzyme engineering and evolution, as well as to understand the evolutionary origins of enzymatic catalysis.

 Bram Mylemans, Woolfson Group